RSpec 2.14 is released!

 - Enhance

-, etc (Bartek Borkowski). - Make the differ that is used when an expectation fails better handle arrays by splitting each element of the array onto its own line.
+yield_controlso that you can specify an exact or relative number of times:expect { }.to yield_control.exactly(3).times,expect { }.to yield_control.at_least(2).times, etc (Bartek Borkowski). - Make the differ that is used when an expectation fails better handle arrays by splitting each element of the array onto its own line.
 (Sam Phippen)

 - Accept duck-typed strings that respond to

-as expectation messages.
+:to_stras expectation messages.
 (Toby Ovod-Everett)

 Bug fixes: